Salisbury smart cities controversy: 2022 Local council elections

 The South Australian local elections were held in November 2022.
 In election campaign materials, Cr Alan Graham stated that he supported CCTV to target hoon and illegal dumping and Cr Beau Brug stated that he supported CCTV cameras to tackle crime, hoon driving and illegal dumping.

 Following the election to Salisbury Council, according to the City of Salisbury 'Salisbury Aware' seasonal magazine, Deputy Mayor Cr Chad Buchanan stated that he was "passionate about establishing a portable CCTV program to help prevent incidences of anti-social behavior including hoon driving, graffiti and illegal dumping at certain hot spots" and Cr Peter Jensen stated that he would work to deliver "a portable CCTV program to tackle hoons and illegal dumping".
 Cr David Hood stated his support CCTV to "tackle hoons".

 Gillian Aldridge was re-elected as Mayor for a fifth term, and seven new councillors were elected including Cr Grace Bawden, Cr Severina Burner and Cr Sharon McKell.
 Cr Bawden was a former opera singer who appeared in the 2008 season of Australia's Got Talent.
-During the election, she had been subject of a complaint that her election photo was six years old, despite the Local Government Act requiring photographs to have be taken within the last year.
-Cr Bawden's mother, Matilda Bawden - who ran unsuccessfully in the election, and had been banned from providing all health advice after spreading false claims about the effectiveness of COVID-19 vaccines - said she submitted the photo on her daughters behalf.
+During the election, she had been subject of a complaint that her election photo was six years old, despite the Local Government Act requiring photographs to have been taken within the last year.
+Cr Bawden's mother, Matilda Bawden - who ran unsuccessfully in the election, and had been banned from providing all health advice after spreading false claims about the effectiveness of COVID-19 vaccines - said she submitted the photo on her daughter's behalf.
 She claimed that Grace Bawden had received "vile and derogatory" comments and abuse for the photo.